 An individual struggling with sexual addiction is, as the term suggests, obsessed with having sex and has an intensely uncontrollable sexual drive.
 Most of the time, their thoughts are focused on having sexual activities, until these thoughts adversely affect their interactions, relationships, and other activities.
 If their sexual desires will end being totally uncontrolled, they might have problems taking part in social activities.

 Though sexual addiction is not an established medical condition, there is no denying that such a condition can affect lives, relationships, and families in a negative way.
 The reason which contributes to the difficulty of establishing sexual addiction as a mental condition is the fact that different people have different libido or sex drive levels.
-If the sexual drive is made as the sole measure to identify whether or not a person is a sex addict, then this will not stand given the difference in libido levels.

 Symptoms of Sex Addiction